SerenityOS/serenity/Base/usr/share/man/man1/bt.md

 ## Synopsis

 ```**sh
-$ bt <pid>
+$ bt <pid-or-coredump>
 ```

 ## Description

-This program is used to inspect the current executable state of a process.
+This program is used to inspect the current executable state of a process, or to display the backtrace of a crashed process.
 It will read the stack of each thread in the process, and symbolicate the addresses for each frame in the stack producing a backtrace.

 **NOTE**: